 Are you getting enough sleep every evening?
 No?
 Do you go to bed on time?
+What if you need a new mattress?
 If the answer is no again, then you have a problem.
 After all, you can’t get a good night’s sleep if you stay up until 2 a.m.
-Unfortunately, our carriers and jobs often don’t allow us to indulge in such luxuries like sleeping through the night or taking a vacation.
+Unfortunately, our careers and jobs often don’t allow us to indulge in such luxuries as sleeping through the night or taking a vacation.

 This behavior is not healthy in the long run, but it might be hard to get over it when it becomes a habit.
 So today we are going to talk about how to get to bed on time and stop losing sleep.
 Keep on reading to learn how to change your lifestyle.